notafraidtocommit/ewetube/README.md

 The idea is to enter bugs quickly into the system, not to create work managing the bugs or worrying about blaming people.

-As a fun aside, this project began life as a na idea for sharing funny sheep videos on the web (EweTube) but quickly became a bug tracker in a very meta way.
+As a fun aside, this project began life as a fun idea for sharing funny sheep videos on the web (EweTube) but quickly became a bug tracker in a very meta way.
 This is why bugs are called sheep and why developers may be counting sheep in order to fall asleep every night. :)